stanton26/AppDefense/labs/v2/horizon-lab.md

 2. On the right hand side go to **Compute Gateway**
 3. Click **ADD NEW RULE**

-Horizon requires a number of ports to be opened for communcation and Inter-POD connectivity.
-For the purposes of the lab,and ease of management, we are going to allow communicaqtiona cross everythig.
-The first rule we are going to create is an Any Any Any rule.
+Horizon requires a number of ports to be opened for communication and Inter-POD connectivity.
+For the purposes of the lab,and ease of management, we are going to allow communication cross everything.
+The first rule we are going to create is an Any - Any - Any - rule.

 1. **Name** - Horizon
 2. **Source** - Any